MGM Music Hall at Fenway: History

 The MGM Music Hall at Fenway was used to host a Call of Duty League (CDL) Major with the hometown Boston Breach as the host, in 2024.

+Irish pop band Westlife concert for their The Wild Dreams Tour on March 14, 2024.

 Additionally, the venue hosted the 2025 Six Invitational, the world championship for the video game Tom Clancy's Rainbow Six Siege, from February 14 to 16, 2025.

 On 16 and 17 April, All Elite Wrestling broadcast AEW Spring BreakThru live on TBS and Max from the venue.
 The April 16 broadcast was the 289th episode of AEW Dynamite, making it the longest-running prime time weekly pro-wrestling program in Turner Sports history, surpassing the former World Championship Wrestling's Monday Nitro, which had a total of 288 episodes that aired on TNT from September 1995 to March 2001.

 In June 2025, Filipino pop group BINI performed in the venue as part of the Biniverse World Tour.
+The October, Pollstar listed the venue at their second most-popular club venue for the year.